Fahim9083/COIT20246-Journal-Fahim-Hasan/week07.md

 When designing a Wi-Fi network, I would consider the SSID, security, password, channel, channel width and wireless mode.

-I would use a clear and unique SSID so users can easily identify the correct network.
-I would use WPA3-Personal where supported because it provides stronger wireless security.
-I would also use a strong and unique password to reduce the risk of unauthorised access.
+To make it simple for users to identify the right network, I would choose a clear and distinctive SSID.
+Since WPA3-Personal offers more robust wireless security, I would use it anywhere it is supported.
+In order to lower the possibility of unwanted access, I would also use a strong and distinctive password.

-I would select a less congested wireless channel to reduce interference from nearby networks.
-I would also choose an appropriate channel width because the choice of channel width can affect wireless performance and interference.
+To lessen interference from neighboring networks, I would choose a less crowded wireless channel.
+Additionally, since channel width might have an impact on interference and wireless performance, I would select a suitable channel width.

 Finally, I would use a modern wireless mode where supported so compatible devices can achieve better performance.